65 Best Haircuts for Men in 2022 — Modern Hairstyles for Men by GATSBY

 Long Curly Hair Fade

-This confident and contemporary long curly hair fade is a powerful way to embrace your natural curls while keeping things simple and easy.
-By leaving some length on top, you get to show off your curls, and the undercut fade on the sides emphasizes the look.
-Be sure to choose a good styling cream.
+The long curly fade is a contemporary style that complements its wearer’s confidence.
+It’s a powerful way of embracing the aesthetic of natural curls while also keeping your hair care routine short, sweet, and simple.
+By leaving some length on top, you’re able to show off your curls, while the undercut and fade on the sides work to emphasize the look.

 Longer Men's Hairstyle for Curly or Wavy Hair